Bacon Curing – a historical review.

 Salt Only (Dry cure – no pumping)

-There is evidence of salt curing of fish in China going back to 2000 BCE and from Egypt, even earlier.
-The earliest sample, however, dates back to 5300 years ago and remarkably, we don’t have any written record of this since it pre-dates the invention of writing, but a very small sample of the actual cured meat.
+Despite that fact that there are records of fish being salt cured in China going back to 2000 BCE and from Egypt and Mesopotamia, the practice is much older.
+The earliest sample of cured meat dates back to 5300 years ago (3300 BCE) and remarkably, we don’t have any written record of this since it pre-dates the invention of writing, but a very small sample of the actual cured meat survived in the most unusual manner.

-In September 1991, two German hikers from Nuremberg, Helmut and Erika Simon, stumble across the naturally mummified remains of a Copper Age man while wandering through a Alpine glacier at the border between Austria and Italy, on the Austrian-Italian region, in the Ötztal Alps.
-What they thought were a hiker who perished recently turned out to be the oldest mummified frozen mummy known today.
-He is estimated to have lived around 3,300 BCE and more specifically between 3359 and 3105 BCE.
+In September 1991, two German hikers from Nuremberg, Helmut and Erika Simon, stumble across the naturally mummified remains of a Copper Age man while wandering through an Alpine glacier at the border between Austria and Italy, on the Austrian-Italian region, in the Ötztal Alps.
+What they thought was a hiker who perished recently turned out to be the oldest mummified frozen mummy known today.
+He is estimated to have lived in 3,300 BCE and more specifically between 3359 and 3105 BCE.
 There is a 66 percent chance that he died between 3239 and 3105 BCE.

 The interesting aspect related to our present consideration of meat curing is his last meal.
 “Researchers thawed his body and have been able to test the contents of his stomach.
 Mummy specialist Albert Zink from the European Academy of Bolzano said he was able to analyse the nanostructure of meat fibres from a mountain goat found in Ötzi’s stomach – indicating that the meat was raw and had been dry-cured, and not cooked or grilled, which would have weakened the fibres.
 He added that Ötzi did not have a proper hunting bow with him, and probably carried the dried meat with him from his home, as raw meat would have quickly gone bad.
 Further analysis of his stomach contents showed that he had not eaten cheese or dairy products, just meat.
 “It seems probable that his last meal was very fatty, dried meat – perhaps a type of Stone Age Speck or bacon,” Zink said.
 As Ötzi had hiked down from the South Tyrolean side of the Alps, it’s likely his provisions came from there.”
 (The Local)